 The video shows how to generate an API key:

 The NGC private registry is a valuable tool for enterprises to store and share secure content to increase collaboration and drive productivity for end-to-end AI workflows.
-The NGC private registry is included as part of the subscription for customers of DGX and NGC Support Services.
+The NGC private registry is included as part of the subscription for customers of NVIDIA AI Enterprise as well as for those who have purchased DGX, NGC, and NVIDIA-Certified Support Services.